Shop with Confidence

 Can this mask be attached to an oxygen tank?

-No, it cannot. the oxygen tank you're referring to is called a Self Contained Breathing Apparatus (SCBA), and requires a different connection port.
+No, it cannot.
+The oxygen tank you're referring to is called a Self Contained Breathing Apparatus (SCBA), and requires a different connection port.
 This mask is, however, compatible with a Powered Air Purifying Respirator (PAPR).
-This is a device that blows continuous filtered air into your gas mask through positive pressure and lowers breathing resistance.
+This is a device that blows continuous filtered air into your gas mask through positive pressure and lowers breathing resistance (click here for the link to the MB-90 PAPR).

 I have a narrow face.
 Are there different sizes available for the CM-6M gas mask?